-During this period, the City received one sponsorship request, one community donation request and one request for a waiver of fees and charges, summarised below.
+During this period, the City received one sponsorship request (Attachment 1), one request for a waiver of fees and charges (Attachment 2) and one community donation request (Attachment 3) as summarised below.
 Copies of the full applications are available from Administration upon request.